 The root of overthinking?

 We’re either stuck in the past… or scared of the future.
+But relationships only live in the present.

 One practice that really helped me is the 5-4-3-2-1 Grounding Exercise: